Advertiser Disclosure

 17. Hop Around Europe From 6,000 Avios (Finnair)

-Both Finnair and Japan Airlines fly between Helsinki (HEL) and Tokyo (HND/NRT) — you can book an economy ticket on either airline for 25,750 Avios each way.
-Taxes and fees amount to about $165 with either airline.
+Both Finnair and Japan Airlines fly between Helsinki (HEL) and Tokyo (HND, NRT), and you can book an economy ticket for 25,750 Avios each way.
+Taxes and fees are much lower if you can find Finnair availability — $175 on Finnair vs. $300 on Japan Airlines.

-You can fly between Madrid (MAD) and Tel Aviv (TLV) on Iberia for just 11,000 Avios off-peak, or 12,500 Avios throughout the rest of the year.
+You can fly between Madrid (MAD) and Cairo (CAI) on Iberia Express for 11,000 Avios off-peak or 12,500 Avios throughout the rest of the year.

-A flight between Madrid (MAD) to Dakar (DSS) on Iberia costs just 10,000 Avios off-peak, and 11,000 Avios throughout the rest of the year.
+A flight between Madrid (MAD) to Dakar (DSS) on Iberia costs 10,000 Avios off-peak and 11,000 Avios throughout the rest of the year.
 Africa flights can be really expensive, so this can be a fantastic value.

 Qatar Airways Al Safwa First Lounge at DOH.
 Image Credit: Qatar Airways